-The CI is calculated on a life cycle bases such that it includes the emissions associated with the production of materials and fuels used in the process.
+Carbon intensity (CI), sometimes used interchangeably with emission intensity, refers to the greenhouse gas (GHG) emissions per unit of product such as fuels, electrical power, or materials.
+The CI is calculated on a life cycle basis, including the emissions associated with the production of materials and fuels used in the process.
+(Actually, the terms “carbon intensity” and “emission intensity” are technically not the same as the former excludes pollutants other than carbon – such as particulate emissions.
+Another commonly used term is “carbon intensity per kilowatt-hour (CIPK).”
+This refers to the emissions from different sources of electrical power.
 CI values may also be used to compare materials such as chemicals, foods, and consumer goods.
-Typically, the CI of a bioproduct is compared to petroleum base or conventional products.
-Examples of carbon intensity would include things like the grams of carbon dioxide released per megajoule of energy produced or the ratio of greenhouse gas emissions produced to gross domestic product.
+Typically, the CI of a bioproduct is compared to petroleum-based or conventional products.
+Examples of carbon intensity include the grams of carbon dioxide released per megajoule of energy produced or the ratio of greenhouse gas emissions produced to gross domestic product.
 The CI expressed in grams CO2 equivalent per megajoule is the unit of measure used in the California Low Carbon Fuel Standard (LCFS).
-These emission intensities are used to derive estimates of air pollution or greenhouse gas emissions, based on things like how much fuel was used.
-These carbon intensities may also be used to compare things like the environmental impacts of different fuels or activities.
+These emission intensities are used to derive estimates of air pollution or greenhouse gas emissions based on how much fuel was used.
+These carbon intensities may also be used to compare the environmental impacts of different fuels or activities.

 For more than 25 years, Lee Enterprises Consulting has been at the forefront of the bioeconomy.
 Our highly differentiated market position centers around our deep subject matter expertise in very specialized areas.
 We help clients minimize technical and economic risk by leveraging best practices in our industries, and we have a long track record of providing insightful analysis and practical advice.
 Our reputation is unparalleled because we provide a simpliﬁed process, with a single point of contact to a diverse international network of proven experts in biofuels, biomaterials, feedstocks, alternative proteins, and existing & emerging technologies.
-Providing access to over 150 world-renowned bioeconomy experts allows us to create tailored solutions to meet each project’s individual needs.
+Accessing over 150 world-renowned bioeconomy experts allows us to create tailored solutions to meet each project’s needs.
 Please take a look at our experts and the services we provide.
 Call us at 1+ (501) 833-8511 or email us for further information.